-The recession in 2008 challenged modernization efforts, compelling Admiral MulIen to acknowledge that the federal debt represented "the single biggest threat to national security."
-During the next three years the Chairman and Secretary Gates aggressively trimmed expensive, redundant, or failing programs in order to recapitalize funds for higher priority requirements.
+The recession in 2008 challenged modernization efforts, compelling Admiral Mullen to acknowledge that the federal debt represented "the single biggest threat to national security."
+During the next three years the Chairman and Secretary of Defense Robert M. Gates aggressively trimmed expensive, redundant, or failing programs in order to recapitalize funds for higher priority requirements.
 They curtailed multiple high-technology items, disestablished US Joint Forces Command, and ultimately reduced the end strength of the Army and Marine Corps to support the all-volunteer force, meet current operational needs, and address the most-likely future threats.
 Nevertheless, in April 2011 President Obama ordered another \$400 billion in reductions over the next twelve years.
-Admiral Mullen agreed that the Defense Department should contribute to resolving the nation's deficit crisis and believed that it could responsibly manage a builddown, but he worried that reckless cuts could hollow the military.
+Admiral Mullen agreed that the Defense Department should contribute to resolving the nation's deficit crisis and believed that it could responsibly manage a build-down, but he worried that reckless cuts could hollow the military.

 Admiral Mullen voiced concern over a widening gulf between the military and the public.
-Even though the military enjoyed what he called a "Sea of Goodwill" on the part of the American people, only a small percentage of the general population had a personal connection to those in uniform.
-He and his wife Deborah urged communities to embrace returning veterans, and he called on the military to remember, as well, their own duties of citizenship.
+The military enjoyed what he called a "Sea of Goodwill" on the part of the American people, but only a small percentage of the general population had a personal connection to those in uniform.
+He urged communities to embrace returning veterans, and he called on the military to remember their own duties of citizenship as well.

-The most controversial issue separating civil and military values was a matter of enlistment criteria.
-Mullen had been concerned about the issue for years, and in 2008 he ordered his staff to conduct a serious study about the ramifications to the force.
-He privately decided to support a change to the "Don't Ask, Don't Tell" policy.
-During his January 2010 State of the Union Address, President Obama reiterated his pledge to end Don't Ask, Don't Tell, a policy that barred gays and lesbians from serving openly in the military.
+During his January 2010 State of the Union Address, President Obama pledged to end Don't Ask, Don't Tell, a policy that barred gays and lesbians from serving openly in the military.
 A week later, Admiral Mullen endorsed the President's plan before members of the Senate Armed Services Committee, testifying, "no matter how I look at the issue, I cannot escape being troubled by the fact that we have in place a policy which forces young men and women to lie about who they are in order to defend their fellow citizens."